-Events such as the 1966 March Against Fear, encouraging voting rights for Blacks/African Americans, the March On Washington, in 1941, advancing economic and civil rights for African Americans/Blacks, and the March On Washington in 1963 where "I Have a Dream" resonated from the Lincoln Memorial - these events would not have graced the world had it not been for such legends as James Meredith, A. Philip Randolph, and Dr. Martin Luther King, Jr.
+LegendsPowerful and notable contributions have been made in the United States and the world by African Americans.
+Events such as the March on Washington Movement in 1941 advanced economic and civil rights for African Americans, the March on Washington in 1963 where "I Have a Dream" resonated from the Lincoln Memorial and the March Against Fear in 1966 encouraged African Americans to vote.
+These events graced the world because of legends like James Meredith, A. Philip Randolph and Dr. Martin Luther King, Jr.

-Many great heroes, along with many great heroines, pioneered advancements for all Americans.
-Through much perseverance and unparalleled determination, African Americans/Blacks have fought for the freedoms and civil rights of all people.
-Legends such as Harriet Tubman, Rosa Parks, Booker T. Washington and Marcus Garvey stayed the course through storms of racism, bigotry, and degradation to help bring many to the other side, to a life of dignity and equality.
+Many great heroes and great heroines pioneered advancements for all Americans.
+Through much perseverance and unparalleled determination, African Americans fought for freedom, civil rights and human rights of all people.
+Legends such as Harriet Tubman, Rosa Parks, Booker T. Washington and Marcus Garvey stayed the course through storms of racism, bigotry, and degradation to help bring many to the other side; to a life of dignity, equality and opportunity.

 Featured Spotlight: Zora Neal HurstonZora Neal Hurston was an American folklorist, author and anthropologist during the Harlem Renaissance.
 She was born on January 7, 1891.
 In 1918, Hurston began undergraduate studies at Howard University.
 She later later received a B.A in anthropology from Bernard College.
 Hurston published four novels, more than 50 short stories, essays and plays.
 Hurston's work slid into obscurity for decades until 1975 when Alice Walker's essay "In Search of Zora Neal Hurston" revived interest in the author.
 Hurston is best known for her novel, Their Eyes Were Watching God.
 View More Profiles